codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

     :depth: 2

 The Throttler class provides a very simple way to limit an activity to be performed to a certain number of attempts within a set period of time.
-This is most often used for performing rate limiting on API's, or restricting the number of attempts a user can make against a form to help prevent brute force attacks.
+This is most often used for performing rate limiting on APIs, or restricting the number of attempts a user can make against a form to help prevent brute force attacks.
 The class itself can be used for anything that you need to throttle based on actions within a set time interval.